makrai/notes/rogers2002-bertology.md

     weighted when computing the next representation for the current word" (Clark+ 2019)
   * The popularity of self-attention as interpretation is due to this idea
   * debated (Jain and Wallace, 2019; Serrano and Smith, 2019; Wiegreffe and Pinter, 2019; Brunner+ 2020)
   * in a multi-layer model where attention is followed by non-linear trafo, the patterns in individual heads do not provide a full picture
 * visualizations
-  * many current papers are accompanied by attention visualizations, and there
+  * many current papers are accompanied by attention visualizations,
   * tools (Vig, 2019; Hoover+ 2019), the visualization is typically
   * limited to qualitative analysis (often with cherry-picked examples) (Belinkov and Glass, 2019), and should not be interpreted as evidence